 Beaverton is a very small city located in the state of Michigan.
 With a population of 1,049 people and four constituent neighborhoods, Beaverton is the 468th largest community in Michigan.

-Beaverton is a blue-collar town, with 35.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Beaverton is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Beaverton who work in office and administrative support (12.23%), sales jobs (9.79%), and personal care services (9.48%).
+Beaverton is a blue-collar town, with 35.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Beaverton is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Beaverton who work in office and administrative support (13.95%), food service (9.50%), and personal care services (8.31%).

-The percentage of adults in Beaverton with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.16% of adults in Beaverton have a bachelor's degree or advanced degree.
+The citizens of Beaverton are slightly less educated than the national average of 21.84% for the average city or town: 13.29% of adults in Beaverton have a bachelor's degree or advanced degree

-The per capita income in Beaverton in 2010 was $17,200, which is low income relative to Michigan and the nation.
-This equates to an annual income of $68,800 for a family of four.
+The per capita income in Beaverton in 2010 was $17,066, which is low income relative to Michigan and the nation.
+This equates to an annual income of $68,264 for a family of four.
 Beaverton also has one of the higher rates of people living in poverty in the nation, with 31.40% of its population below the federal poverty line.

 The people who call Beaverton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beaverton residents report their race to be White, followed by Native American.
-Important ancestries of people in Beaverton include Irish, English, French , and Polish.
+Important ancestries of people in Beaverton include Irish, English, Polish, and French .

 The most common language spoken in Beaverton is English.
 Other important languages spoken here include German and Spanish.